stackb/scala-gazelle/README.md

 match would find the `io.grpc.Status` `CLASS` and the label `@maven//:io_grpc_grpc_core` would be added to the rule `deps`.

-The trie is populated by `resolver.KnownImportProvider` implementations.
-Each implementation provides known imports from a different data source.
+The trie is populated by `resolver.SymbolProvider` implementations.
+Each implementation provides symbols from a different data source.

 Known import providers: